Dataphile-ch/cube0/README.md

 # Some Thoughts
 Is it actually possible to estimate entropy (the distance from a given cube to solved state)?

 Perhaps there is insufficient information in the cube to determine it's state.
 What would this mean?
+If you try to solve a cube by examining and un-doing moves, you can find the solution for up to 4-5 rotations, but beyond that it becomes very difficult to sed the reverse moves.
+Does this mean that the cube really does have something like entropy and tends to a random state where information about the original structure (solved state) is no longer available??

 # To do
 * Re-implement MCTS with approximate policy iteration